-If you feel angry about something, it’s likely you assume the emotion you’re feeling is anger.
+If you feel angry about something, it’s likely you’re angry, right?

 Fiction writers are masters at showing (without outright telling us, of course) this subtle difference.